 Wait for some time until it won’t get completely downloaded on your system.
 The size of the script will be around 550 MB, thus it would take some time depending on the internet connection you have.

-Now we have the Anaconda Installer script, let’s run to trigger the installation process. type
+Now we have the Anaconda Installer script, let’s run it to trigger the installation process. type

 You will see the downloaded file.